Eddy-O/hips/hush-foundation.md

 There are a lot of details not discussed here- this is a rough draft.
 I have spoken with multiple members of the community and the feedback was positive, so I'm presenting the idea publicly.
 All work going forward should/will be done transparently on the #marketing-sync channel.

 Lastly, I have a concern.
 I feel it's important that if something like this is implemented, the foundation be "officially" connected to the core team.
-The foundation should be run by the community, but at least one core dev be a member at all times (and thus the "connecting link").
+The foundation should be run by the community, but at least one core dev should be a member at all times (and thus the "connecting link").
 If it's not "officially" connected, then it will be hard to achieve the goals of the foundation.

-///